Minnesota reports child COVID-19 death, more than 900 new cases

 The state also has reported at least 13 cases of multisystem inflammatory system in children, a condition that affects multiple organs and appears tied to earlier infections with the coronavirus that causes COVID-19.

 The COVID-19 case count in Minnesota reached 47,107, including the addition of 922 cases reported on Monday.
-That is one of the highest single-day totals reported in Minnesota since the start of the pandemic.
+That is the highest single-day total reported in Minnesota since the start of the pandemic, though state health officials said they have yet to vet about two-thirds of those reported test results due to a switch this weekend to a new data management system.
+Ehresmann said the majority are actual COVID-19 cases, but that the final number could change later this week.

+Daily case numbers fluctuate anyway — with only 464 reported on Saturday — but the overall trend has been upward.

+Minnesota is reporting an from 6 new cases of COVID-19 per 100,000 people per day on June 16 to 9 new cases per 100,000 as of July 9 — that's a 50% jump.
+More recent data suggests that the state rate now exceeds 10 new cases per day per 100,000 people — enough to land Minnesota on New York's list of states with travel restrictions.

+Minnesota's target goal is no more than 5 cases per 100,000.
+It is one of five measurements the state uses to assess the adequacy of its response to the pandemic — and whether restrictions can be lifted on businesses and how schools can resume in the fall.

 Cases among children and young adults have fueled the increase in cases in the state over the past month.
-State health officials are concerned that cases among this lower-risk population could eventually spread to people at greater risks of complications or deaths due to their ages or underlying health status, a factor in deciding whether to open schools to in-person classes.
+Total cases in Minnesota have increased 87% since June 1, but 144% among people 29 and younger in that same period.
+State health officials are concerned that cases among this lower-risk population could eventually spread to people at greater risks of complications or deaths due to their ages or underlying health status.

 Hospitalizations have increased in Minnesota over the past week — with 247 people admitted for COVID-19 on Monday and 115 of them needing intensive care.
 That is well below the peak of 606 hospitalizations in the state during the first COVID-19 wave on May 29, but above the low of 227 reported on July 10.